piro-s/piro-s/index.md

 ### Development board for Atmega48

 Development board for Atmega48 developed by me and [mostovsky](https://github.com/mostovsky).
-Version 0.1 fully functional.
-Version 0.2 in progress.
+Version 0.2 available.
 For more details see [mega48_super_board](https://github.com/piro-s/mega48_super_board).